Can a smartwatch make calls or send texts? Yes, for sure.

 - Cellular Capability: Finally, I examined whether these watches had the cellular capability or integrated eSIM, which further shortened my list to a mere 5 options.

-As you will find out, most watches in the final selection offer nearly identical calling and texting experiences.
+As you will find out, most watches in the final selection offer nearly identical experiences in terms of cellular connectivity.
 So, your ultimate choice will likely depend on:

 - Your budget